Alisjj/jtix/README.md

 # Start your day - see what's assigned to you
 jtix list

+# Quick status check on a ticket
+jtix s TR-123

-# Check a specific ticket
+# Check a specific ticket in detail
 jtix view TR-123

 # Start working on it - move to "In Dev"